 Because the NTP and NTC programs offer certification not a licensure, you will not be able to bill insurance for your services or supplementation unless you have other licensure that allows you this privilege.

 What role does diet play in your programs?

 Diet is fundamental to the NTP and NTC programs.
 A cornerstone of our programs is the belief that proper nutrition is built upon properly prepared, nutrient-dense foods.
 Though we discuss targeted supplementation in our NTP program, especially relating to our Functional Clinical Assessment and Lingual-Neuro Testing techniques, our instructors emphasize the critical importance of real, whole food as the primary source of nutrition.

 Is the nutrition training based primarily on supplement use or can the techniques be used with herbs and foods?

 Our primary focus is on properly prepared, nutrient-dense whole foods.
-We do discuss supplements in our NTP curriculum, and they play a key role in our Functional Evaluation techniques, but it is important to note that the primary goal of supplements in the
+We do discuss supplements in our NTP curriculum, and they play a key role in our Functional Clinical Assessment techniques, but it is important to note that the primary goal of supplements in the

-Functional Evaluation is to identify deficiencies and imbalances, not to choose supplements for clients.
+The Functional Clinical Assessment is used to identify deficiencies and imbalances, not to choose supplements for clients.
 Once deficiencies and imbalances are identified, Nutritional Therapy Practitioners can then use a variety of tools (e.g. dietary changes, lifestyle recommendations, targeted supplementation, etc.) to strengthen and balance the body’s foundations.
 The NTC curriculum does not include training on supplements and focuses instead on using food therapeutically.

 What is included in the curriculum?
 What is required for certification?